anafalcao/Home_Automation_web/README.md

-# PA_HomeAutomation
-Website for home automation -  MVC
+# Home Automation web version
 The main reason for this project was to get to know MVC.

-Was used Netbeans 10, PostgreSQL 11, jdbc, TOMCAT
+Made with Html, css, java, Netbeans 10, PostgreSQL 11, jdbc, TOMCAT